Academic Outreach For Students

 ASTM International sponsors one student annually for a 10-week paid internship in the Washington Internships for Students of Engineering program.
 The selected intern participates in a ten-week summer program in Washington, D.C., to learn how government decisions are made on technological issues and how engineers can contribute to legislative and public policy decisions.

-Administered by ASTM's concrete and concrete aggregates committee (C09), the Katharine and Bryant Mather Scholarship is presented each year — contingent upon available funds — to full-time undergraduate students completing their second/sophomore year of college, or later, or graduate students who are pursuing degrees specializing in cement or concrete materials technology, or concrete construction.
-Each recipient receives up to $7,500 to be used for their educational expenses, and up to $1,500 to cover expenses to attend a Committee C09 meeting.
-Application deadline is April 30th.
+Presented each year and contingent upon available funds, this scholarship is available to fulltime undergraduate students completing their second/sophomore year of college (or later), or graduate students who are pursuing degrees either specializing in cement or concrete materials technology, or concrete construction.
+Each recipient of the Katharine and Bryant Mather Scholarship shall receive up to $7,500 to be used for their educational expenses and up to $1,500 to cover expenses to attend a Committee C09 meeting.
+This award is administered by ASTM Committee C09 on Concrete and Concrete Aggregates.

 Student application papers showcase senior design or capstone projects that apply ASTM standards in real-world scenarios.
 Submissions can be made by students or their faculty mentors.
 Eligible projects may receive a $500 project grant, awarded to the project leader through their faculty advisor.
 Recipients agree to submit a final application paper for publication on the ASTM International Students and Professors website.